Hurrians: Religion

 Hurrian cylinder seals often depict mythological creatures such as winged humans or animals, dragons and other monsters.
 The interpretation of these depictions of gods and demons remains uncertain.
 They may have been both protective and evil spirits.
 Some are reminiscent of the Assyrian shedu.

-The Hurrian gods do not appear to have had particular "home temples", like in the Mesopotamian religion or Ancient Egyptian religion.
+The Hurrian gods do not appear to have had particular home temples, like in the Mesopotamian or Ancient Egyptian religion.
 Some important cult centres were Kummanni in Kizzuwatna and Hittite Yazilikaya.
 Harran was at least later a religious centre for the moon god, and Shauskha had an important temple in Nineve, when the city was under Hurrian rule.
 A temple of Nergal was built in Urkesh in the late third millennium BC.
 The town of Kahat was a religious centre in the kingdom of Mitanni.

 The Hurrian myth "The Songs of Ullikummi", preserved among the Hittites, is a parallel to Hesiod's Theogony; the castration of Uranus by Cronus may be derived from the castration of Anu by Kumarbi, while Zeus's overthrow of Cronus and Cronus's regurgitation of the swallowed gods is like the Hurrian myth of Teshub and Kumarbi.
 It has been argued that the worship of Attis drew on Hurrian myth.

 Language

 The agglutinating and highly ergative Hurrian language is related to the Urartian language, the language of the ancient kingdom of Urartu.
 Together they form the Hurro-Urartian language family.
 The external connections of the Hurro-Urartian languages are disputed.
-There exist various proposals for a genetic relationship to other language families (e.g. the Northeast Caucasian languages), but none of these are generally accepted.
+There exist various proposals for a genetic relationship to other language families (e.g., the Northeast Caucasian languages), but none of these are generally accepted.

 The Hurrians adopted the Akkadian language and Cuneiform script for their own writing about 2000 BC.
 Texts in the Hurrian language in cuneiform have been found at Hattusa, Ugarit (Ras Shamra), as well as in one of the longest of the Amarna letters (EA 27), written by King Tushratta of Mitanni to Pharaoh Amenhotep III.
 It was the only long Hurrian text known until a multi-tablet collection of literature in Hurrian with a Hittite translation was discovered at Hattusa in 1983.